 Equations: Equations should be numbered consecutively and referenced in the text (e.g. Eq.
 1), for example Am = B + C (1)

 Non-English speaking authors who would like to refine their use of language in their manuscripts might consider using a professional editing service or including a native-English-speaker as a co-author.

 Essential information must be included in the text: authors should not use footnotes.

 References should be listed in alphabetical order and appear at the end of the manuscript.
 Citations in the text should be denoted with the author's surname and the year of publication (e.g.: using the data obtained by Parkpain et al. (2000) or using data from literature (Grigg 1996, Pokrajac & Jones 2000).

 If the text contains two or more papers written by the same author(s) in the same year, the citations should be differentiated by a letter; e.g.: (Grigg 1996a).
 Journal names should be given in full and should not be translated.
+IMPORTANT: Abbreviated journal titles should not be used.
 Titles of papers should be given in their original language and, if possible, they should be followed by a translation into English in parentheses.

 1.5 Plagiarism Policy